RequirementsSummary of Overall Program Requirements & Structure*:

 French 495, Practicum in Scholarly Writing and Research

 This course, which will be taught every other year, trains students in writing in an academic style by allowing them to develop a term paper and/or in specific research methodologies necessary for their future research.
-Students who have taken it in their second year will take a second French course in the 3rd year.
+The course will be offered in the Fall or Winter.
+In the event that students must take the course in the Winter of their third year, they will be required to take only one seminar and register for one unit of 590 in the fall of that year so as to devote time to researching and preparing their Qualifying/Prospectus Exam.

 French 596, Thesis Tutorial